Half Fresh, Half Salt

 What Do Brackish Fish Eat?

 Brackish water fish tend to be opportunistic in nature.
 Provide a varied diet, but always research the dietary needs of any fish you purchase.
-For best results feed a combination of Aqueon Tropical Flakes, Tropical Color Flakes, Tropical Granules, Spirulina Flakes, Shrimp Pellets, Algae Rounds, Cichlid Pellets and Marine Flakes.
-Archerfish and datnoids will thrive on Aqueon Monster Fish Medley.
+For best results, feed a combination of Aqueon Tropical Flakes, Tropical Color Flakes, Tropical Granules, Spirulina Flakes, Shrimp Pellets, Algae Rounds, Cichlid Pellets and Marine Flakes.
+Archerfish and datnoids can be finicky at first, but once weaned off live foods, they will thrive on Aqueon Monster Fish Medley.
 Puffers should be fed live snails on occasion to help file their constantly growing teeth.
-Live and frozen foods can be fed as treats.
+Live and frozen foods can be fed to all brackish water fish as treats.
 For best results, rotate your fish’s diet daily and feed only what they can consume in 2 to 3 minutes, once or twice a day.

 Brackish Fish Breeding Level - Difficult